papigupta/booksmaxxing/PROJECT_OVERVIEW.md

 ## 🏁 Conclusion

-Deepread represents a sophisticated approach to transforming passive reading into active learning.
+Booksmaxxing represents a sophisticated approach to transforming passive reading into active learning.
 The application combines modern iOS development practices with cutting-edge AI to create a personalized learning experience that adapts to each user's pace and understanding level.

 The technical implementation demonstrates excellent software engineering practices:
 - **Clean Architecture**: Well-separated concerns and modular design